cston/csharplang/proposals/ref-struct-overloads-expression-trees.md

 > - ...
 > - **Within an `Expression`, if any parameters of the candidate method, other than `this`, may have a `ref struct` type, the candidate is not applicable.**

+*Clarify that `this` refers to the receiver of the instance method, not the first parameter of an extension method?*

+*Does overload resolution run when there is only one overload?
+That is, will we check that one candidate is applicable based on any `ref struct` parameter types?*

 Note that the disqualifying parameter:
 - May be an optional parameter
 - May have a *generic type parameter* type with `allows ref struct` constraint